caolan/magery/README.md

 ### `<template-unless>`

-This is the compliment to [`<template-if>`](#template-if), and will display it's child nodes if the `test` property evaluates to false.
+This is the compliment to [`<template-if>`](#template-if), and will display its child nodes if the `test` property evaluates to false.

 __NOTE:__ An empty Array in Magery is considered 'false' (normally in javascript it would be considered 'true').